Delivering your news, mindfully

 Personas

 My research revealed three distinct user patterns, each representing a different relationship with news consumption and emotional well-being.
-Rather than designing for a generic news reader, I focused on these specific users whose needs often conflicted with each other.

 These personas guided every content decision, helping me balance Drew's hunger for information, Sarah's need for emotional safety, and Andi's deep skepticism about media sources.
 Each design choice had to work for all three, which meant finding solutions that felt supportive rather than demanding.